Skip to main content

 • Students can manage their personal data at any time using the settings page in their account.

 • Personal data is used only for the specified purposes of running Seneca.
-Student email, first name, last name, year group and school are collected from students.
+Student email, first name, last name, year group and school are collected from students if they sign up directly.

-• We act as a ‘data controller’ – meaning we only act on students behalf; all data belongs to and is controlled by the student.
+• When we act as a ‘data controller’ – meaning we only act on students' behalf; all data belongs to and is controlled by the student.

 • Teachers request access to a student's learning data from the student by inviting them to classes.